OsatoOsazuwa/Expense-Management-python-program/README.md

 ## Contact

-For any issues or suggestions, feel free to open an issue on GitHub or contact the author.
+For any issues or suggestions, feel free to open an issue on GitHub.